jonrhall/swill-sdk/README.md

 ```html
 <script src="swill-sdk.min.js"></script>
 ```
-The sdk itself will be available on the on global scope via `window.SwillSDK`.
+The SDK itself will be available on the on global scope via `window.SwillSDK`.

 ### Node.js